Limulo/website-restyle2016/_posts/2017-10-19-animators-sine-ramp.md

   }
 }
 ```
-The Circle class; it isn't changed much from the previous example, I've only added two circles in order to show the maximum and minimum extensions of the animation:
+The _Circle_ class; it isn't changed much from the previous example, we have only added two thin circles in order to show the maximum and minimum extensions of the animation:
 ```
 class Circle
 {